DAF201/2022_fall_school_garbage/Logic.md

 Functions are sometimes called mappings or transformations

-A function f: A → B can also be defined as a subset of A×B (a relation).
+A function f: A → B can also be defined as a subset of A × B (a relation).
 This subset is restricted to be a relation where no two elements of the relation have the same first element

-Specifically, a function f from A to B contains one, and only one ordered pair (a, b) for every element a∈ A
+Specifically, a function f from A to B contains one, and only one ordered pair (a, b) for every element a ∈ A

 (function is an one to one mapping relationship)